dd0/bridge/src/defence.md

 All bids at the three level are game-forcing and natural.
-Doubling any further opponents' bids is for penalties, except opener showing his major suit {This is semi-takeout -- partner can pass for penalties.}.
+Doubling any further opponents' bids is for penalties, except opener showing his major suit ^[This is semi-takeout -- partner can pass for penalties.].

 * (2!D) -- X -- (p)
-    * (p) -- 4+D, to play {Suspecting a misfit.
-Note that opener usually won't pass, so we often get another bid.}
+    * p -- 4+D, to play ^[Suspecting a misfit.
+Note that opener usually won't pass, so we often get another bid.]
     * 2!H -- pass or correct
-    * 2!S -- pass or correct {Invitational if opener has !H.}
+    * 2!S -- pass or correct ^[Invitational if opener has !H.]
     * 2!N -- invitational, 9+ HCP
         * 3!C -- 19+ HCP, three-suited
             * 3!D -- show your short suit